1997 NBA playoffs: Overview

 The Minnesota Timberwolves made their playoff debut after failing to win more than 30 games in their first 7 seasons.
 It was also the first of 7 straight years in which they made the playoffs only to lose in the first round.
 They were the last of the 1988/89 expansion four to make their playoff debut.

 The Phoenix Suns made the playoffs despite starting the season with 13 straight losses.
 Their 0–13 start is an NBA record for the most losses to start a season by a team that went on to make the postseason.

 All four 1988/89 expansion teams (Minnesota, Miami, Orlando and Charlotte) made the playoffs for the first time.
 This would happen again in 2001.

-Both eighth seeds in the 1997 Playoffs, the Washington Bullets and the Los Angeles Clippers, broke long playoff droughts (Bullets eight years, Clippers only just three) with this season's playoff appearances.
+Both eighth seeds in the 1997 Playoffs, the Washington Bullets and the Los Angeles Clippers, broke playoff droughts (Bullets eight years, Clippers only just three) with this season's playoff appearances.
 (The Bullets' last playoff appearance was in 1988; the Clippers in 1993).
 Unfortunately for both teams, it would be a long time before they made the playoffs again; the renamed Wizards made their return in 2005; the Clippers in 2006).
 The Bullets qualified by defeating the Cleveland Cavaliers in a regular season finale that saw both teams fighting for the #8 seed.

 This season was the first, and to date only, season since the ABA–NBA merger that none of the four former ABA teams (the San Antonio Spurs, the Denver Nuggets, the Indiana Pacers, and the New Jersey Nets) qualified for the playoffs.
 It was also one of only four times that the Spurs failed to make the playoffs since their admission to the NBA.
 The Spurs would not miss the playoffs again until 2020.